 Certain things can cause an aggravated assault charge to be enhanced to a 1st degree felony.
 Some of these are:

 - The defendant is related to or has a domestic relationship with the victim.

 - The defendant is a public servant on duty at the time of the incident.

 - The victim is a public servant who was on duty at the time of the incident.
 A public servant can include people working in all levels of government.
 This includes elected officials, police officers, and firefighters.

 - The victim was a witness to a crime, an informant, emergency service workers, or a security guard.

-If charged as a 1st-degree felony, the penalty can be from 5 to 99 years in prison and/or a fine of up to $10,000.
+The penalty for a 1st-degree felony can be from 5 to 99 years in prison and/or a fine of up to $10,000.

-If you’ve been charged with aggravated assault in Houston Texas, it’s important to seek assistance from an attorney who has experience in handling assault cases.
-Houston assault attorney Lisa Shapiro Strauss is a former prosecutor who now uses her experience and skills to fight for the legal rights of those facing criminal charges.
+Are or a family member being given a charge of aggravated assault in Houston Texas?
+It’s important to get help from criminal defense lawyer who has experience in assault cases.
+Houston assault attorney Lisa Shapiro Strauss is a former prosecutor.
+She now uses her experience and skills to fight for the legal rights of those facing criminal charges.
 Contact her today for a free consultation.